-The Florida Keys is one of the most beautiful places to visit in Florida.
+The Florida Keys is one of the most beautiful places to visit in Florida, even in December.
 But with so many choices, how do you decide where to go in the Florida Keys?
 What are the top things to do in the Florida Keys that you absolutely can’t skip?

 In this section, we highlight all the best places to stop on the drive from Miami to Key West.
 The wealth of restaurants, water activities and photo spots will make your trip to Key West from Miami an unforgettable one!